The University of Melbourne

 Clinical Residency Training Program

-The University of Melbourne’s residency training program provides a unique skill set that enables our graduates to pursue clinical and/or research activities to a very high level.
+The University of Melbourne’s residency training program provides a unique skill set that enables our graduates to pursue clinical and research activities to a very high level.
 Our residents have been extremely successful in attaining Fellow or Diplomate status.

-Applicants to the program will be evaluated on the basis of their written application, an interview (for short-listed candidates) and referee reports.
+Application Process: Applicants to the program will be evaluated on the basis of their written application, an interview (for short-listed candidates) and referee reports.
 Successful applicants will have: a veterinary degree that is registrable with the Veterinary Practitioners Registration Board of Victoria; good written and verbal communication skills; and excellent interpersonal skills.

 - Current curriculum vitae,